-Historically, succession planning was a process primarily undertaken by the head of a family business or estate to select and train a successor who would become the next leader of the family business.
-The term has since been adapted for a corporate context to indicate the process of preparing suitable individuals to fill the roles of key organizational leaders who leave the company.
-Ideally, successors fill crucial roles after careful and well-developed plans of action have been followed to ensure that the new leaders have all the knowledge and competencies necessary to fulfill their roles successfully.
+Succession planning indicates the process of preparing suitable individuals to fill the roles of key organizational leaders who leave the company.
+Ideally, successors fill crucial roles.
+This only happens after careful and well-developed plans of action have been followed.
+This ensures that the new leaders have all the knowledge and competencies necessary to fulfill their roles successfully.

-While employers frequently implement succession plans to ensure smooth role transitions within their organizations, they are faced with three primary challenges in implementing these plans:
+While effective succession planning can help you achieve succession succession, there are still challenges to face.
+Employers frequently implement succession plans to ensure smooth role transitions within their organizations.
+When doing this they are faced with three primary challenges in implementing these plans:

 Identifying talented candidates for leadership succession.